Museum of History in Granite

 The Museum of History in Granite is a museum in the town of Felicity, California.
 The museum exhibits monuments made from Missouri Red Granite.
 Each is 100 ft long.
-Conceived as an historic record of humanity designed to last for four millennia, the Museum of History in Granite is a collection of over 900 large granite outdoor panels.
+Conceived as a historic record of humanity designed to last for four millennia, the Museum of History in Granite is a collection of over 900 large granite outdoor panels.
 The museum was conceived and commissioned by Jacques-André Istel and its lead artist is Gene Britton.

 Development has been underway for several decades with most of monuments completed.
 However the eight monuments of the "History of Humanity" are only 31% engraved.

 Subjects include the History of California, Dedicated in 2016.
 Smaller monuments include the Felicity Stone, a "Rosetta Stone for the future" located at the center of the History of Humanity monuments.